The Last Supper (Ghirlandaio): Technique

+Badia di Passignano refectory

+Ghirlandaio created many works in Rome and around 1476 returned to Florence where he ended up working on the biggest work of art he accomplished during his life, The Last Supper in the Badia di Passignano.
+The Passignano piece was made during a specific period from June 25 to September 1 in the year 1476, and was referred to as the 'refettorio nuovo" (the new refectory).
+Davide Ghirlandaio, Domenico's brother, played a main role in making this fresco.
+The figures in the Passignano piece have proportional, realistic body parts and human features compared to Ghirlandaio's earlier figure drawings.
+There is an illusion of space and depth throughout this piece as well.

+Ognissanti

-The layout of the scene resembles that seen in the Andrea del Castagno's Last Supper frescoed some 3 to 4 decades earlier for the refectory of Sant'Apollonia in Florence, wherein the apostles sit in a shallow U-shaped setting, with only the two flanking apostles sitting at a 90-degree angle with the others.
+The layout of the scene resembles that seen in the fresco Andrea del Castagno's Last Supper painted some 3 to 4 decades earlier for the refectory of Sant'Apollonia in Florence, wherein the apostles sit in a shallow U-shaped setting, with only the two flanking apostles sitting at a 90-degree angle with the others.
 John the Apostle at Christ's left has fallen to sleep.
 Judas sits apart on the near side of the table, as is common in early depictions of the Last Supper in Christian art.
 However, in this depiction, the upper register is not interior but opens up into the tree-line orchard with birds.
 The halos of the apostles have narrowed into thin circles; the apostles cast shadows.
-St Peter and another apostle appear to challenge Judas.
+St. Peter and another apostle appear to challenge Judas.

 Ghirlandaio was well known when he received the commission for this fresco, and soon after its completion, he was called to Rome to help decorate the Sistine Chapel.
 It is likely that Leonardo da Vinci was familiar with this treatment of the subject, as well as that of Castagno, and painted his own Last Supper in a more dramatic form to contrast with the stillness of these works so that more emotion would be displayed.

 During the restoration of this fresco, a preliminary sketch of it was discovered on the left wall of the refectory in Cenacolo di Ognissanti.